-Monday through Friday, each employee must have worked all the available scheduled straight time hours of a day before receiving overtime pay for hours worked thereafter on the same day.
-The above requirements may be waived at the discretion of the employee's supervisor in the event of a pre-planned and pre-approved absence or if the employee's supervisor authorizes an unplanned absence.
+- a) When an employee is required to work in excess of the regular hours, Monday through Friday inclusive, or to work any hours on Saturdays, Sundays, or Recognized Holidays, they shall be paid overtime at double (2) time rates. - b) Shift premiums as provided for in this Agreement shall apply for all hours worked on Saturdays, Sundays and Recognized Holidays.
+The shift premium shall not be compounded for overtime hours worked. - c) It is understood that under no circumstances can it be construed that employees working on a day shift that runs into extended overtime, will earn an entitlement for shift premium pay. - d) Monday through Friday, each employee must have worked all the available scheduled straight time hours of a day before receiving overtime pay for hours worked thereafter on the same day.
+The above requirements may be waived at the discretion of the Employer in the event of a pre-planned and pre-approved absence or if the Employer authorizes an unplanned absence.
 This discretion will be applied in a fair and consistent manner.